On This Page:

 Protective behaviors are most needed when UV intensity is greatest, which occurs during the summer time and between 10 am and 4 pm.
 However, UV index can also be high during cloudy days, and for some regions of the U.S., such as the southeast and southwest, UV intensity is high year-round.
 To help maximize one’s protection, multiple sun-protective behaviors should be practiced, especially for those with sun sensitive skin.
 People with sun sensitive skin are relatively more likely to incur sunburn and are at greater risk for skin cancer.
 Sun sensitivity reflects a person’s characteristic skin response (e.g., a burn, a burn and then tan, etc.) after prolonged sun exposure or after a long period or season of being relatively unexposed.
 Though related to sun sensitivity, skin color and ethnicity are not adequate proxies for sun sensitivity.

-In recent years, the Food and Drug Administration has improved standards for sunscreen content and labeling to minimize misleading statements and better ensure formulations deliver the advertised benefits.
+The Food and Drug Administration regulates standards for sunscreen content and labeling to provide accurate information and better ensure formulations deliver the advertised benefits.

 Measure